Alt-Treptow: History

 The locality, first inhabited in 6th century by Slavic peoples, was first mentioned in 1568 with the name of Trebow.
 It merged into Berlin with the Greater Berlin Act in 1920.
 From 1961 to 1989 its north and western borders were crossed by the Berlin Wall.
 From January 1, 2001 the former borough of Treptow, composed also by Plänterwald, Baumschulenweg, Niederschöneweide, Johannisthal, Adlershof, Altglienicke and Bohnsdorf; was disestablished to merge into the new Treptow-Köpenick borough.

 Geography

 Alt-Treptow is situated in the south-eastern suburb of Berlin and half of its territory is occupied by the Treptower Park.
 It borders with the localities of Plänterwald, Neukölln (in Neukölln borough), Friedrichshain and Kreuzberg (in Friedrichshain-Kreuzberg borough).
 Bordered in north by the Spree river it counts in its territory an islet named "Insel der Jugend" (Youth Island).

 Transport

-The locality is served by the S-Bahn at Berlin Treptower Park station, on the lines S4, S8, S85, and S9.
+The only S-Bahn station in the locality is the Treptower Park station, which sits on the Ringbahn and is served by the lines S4, S8, S85, and S9.

+The Autobahn 100 currently ends in the locality at a junction with Am Treptower Park.
+Plans to continue the road's construction over the Spree towards Ostkreuz have no foreseeable start date.